Discovering Properties of Inflectional Morphology in Neural Emergent Communication: EmCom Experiments

-Both without and with this pressure, we visualize the concatenativity (measured by BPELen) of emergent communication schemes in the default and inflection Attr-Val settings respectively in Figures~\ref{fig:bpelen inflection} and \ref{fig:bpelen-graphs}.
-First, we observe no inductive bias toward concatenavity in our RNN-based agents as previous works implicitly assume; instead, emergent languages are distributed along a spectrum between perfectly concatenative and nonconcatenative.
+\remove{Both without and with the ease of articulation pressure, } We visualize the concatenativity (measured by BPELen) of emergent communication schemes in the default and inflection Attr-Val settings respectively in Figures~\ref{fig:bpelen inflection} and \ref{fig:bpelen-graphs}.
+First, we observe no inductive bias toward concatenativity in our RNN-based agents as previous works implicitly assume; instead, emergent languages \revision{fall} along a spectrum between perfectly concatenative and nonconcatenative.
 This may not be unrealistic: the natural languages also exhibit such a spectrum.
 Spanish appears relatively diverse, likely due to the presence of vowel patterns and auxilliary verbs.
 Arabic is more bimodal, with some very nonconcatenative sublanguages and some which have a high maximal compression due to being very fusional.

 However, the introduction of articulation pressure sharply decreases BPELen in emergent languages.
 We perform additional $t$-tests on the mean BPELen$_{96}$ of emergent languages between conditions, observing statistical significance in this change for both the default and inflection Attr-Val setting ($p\approx0.009$ and $p\approx 4.5\cdot10^{-7}$ respectively).
 This suggests ease of articulation is indeed a strong pressure towards concatenation, and the presence of ``unpronounceable'' clusters at the phonological (character) level is sufficient to induce concatenation at the morphological (symbol) level.
-More broadly, this may help explain the dominance of concatenative morphology in natural languages.\footnote{\revision{In Appendix~\ref{apx:all results}, we provide a thorough analysis of concatenativity and fusionality metrics with and without this pressure in both the default and inflection Attr-Val settings.}}
+More broadly, this may help explain the dominance of concatenative morphology in natural languages.

-\subsection{TopSim in Inflectional Languages}
+\subsubsection{{TopSim in Inflectional Languages}}